ZhangWan-byte/ZhangWan-byte.github.io/index.md

 ## About Me

+My name is Zhang, surname Wan.
 I am currently a master's student studying Artificial Intelligence at [Nanyang Technological University](https://www.ntu.edu.sg/), Singapore, supervised by Prof. [Kwoh, Chee Keong](https://personal.ntu.edu.sg/asckkwoh/).
 Previously, I received my B.Sc. from the University of Birmingham, UK, and B.Eng. from the Harbin Institute of Technology, China, in 2022.

 ## Research Interests